-Based on experience with similar projects, adding more flyash or Portland cement does not always increase the stiffness of the subgrade.
-In fact, too much flyash or cement in the subgrade may cause excessive brittleness, which may result in reflective cracking problems to develop.
-It is usually cost effective to determine the optimum amount of flyash or Portland cement necessary by laboratory testing; however, it usually ranges from about 12 to 15 percent by weight for flyash and about 4 to 6 percent by weight for Portland cement.
-The Class C flyash or Portland cement should be thoroughly mixed with the subgrade soil by means of a Bomag tiller or other similar equipment specifically designed for such procedures and compacted to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content within ± 3 percent of the optimum moisture content.
+It is usually cost effective to determine the optimum amount of cement necessary by laboratory testing; however, it usually ranges from about 4 to 6 percent by weight.
+The Portland cement should be thoroughly mixed with the subgrade soil by means of a Bomag tiller or other similar equipment specifically designed for such procedures and compacted to a minimum density of 95 percent of the Standard Proctor (ASTM D698) maximum dry density at a moisture content within ± 3 percent of the optimum moisture content.

-10.4.2 Geogrid Reinforcement & Base Rock
+10.3.2 Geogrid Reinforcement & Base Rock

-Soft areas can develop even when the subgrade is chemically stabilized.
+Soft areas can develop even when the subgrade is stabilized with Portland cement.
 An even better pavement section can be developed by the use of a tri-axial geogrid over a properly compacted subgrade, as discussed in this report, and a layer of untreated crushed limestone base rock under either flexible or rigid pavements.
 The purpose of the geogrid is to help span soft spots that will inevitably develop in the subgrade.
 The geogrid helps to confine the base rock and acts as a "snowshoe," distributing the loads over the subgrade in a tri-axial direction.
 The layer of base rock, which is placed over the geogrid, must be thick enough to support construction traffic and paving equipment so the geogrid does not become exposed.
 In general, the crushed limestone base rock should not be less than approximately 6 inches in thickness.
 If this option is chosen, it is recommended that Tensar TX-140, which is a tri-axial polypropylene geogrid, be used.
 The geogrid reinforcement should be placed and overlapped as needed in accordance with the manufacturer's recommendations, which should be verified by a representative of Alpha-Omega Geotech, Inc.

 Asphaltic concrete thicknesses of 4.0 and 6.0 inches for parking areas and drive lanes, respectively, can be used if geogrid and base rock stabilization are used.
-Similarly, the Portland cement concrete sections can be reduced to 4.0 and 6.0 inches for the respective areas.
-Although these thicknesses are the same as given if the subgrade is treated with Class C flyash, the use of a tri-axial geogrid and base rock usually represents the most effective, reasonable pavement section.
+Similarly, the Portland cement concrete sections can be 4.0 and 6.0 inches for the respective areas.
+Although these thicknesses are the same as given if the subgrade is treated with Portland cement, the use of a tri-axial geogrid and base rock usually represents the most effective, reasonable pavement section.

 If asphaltic pavements are used, periodic maintenance including, but not limited to, crack sealing, fog sealing, and possible patch with overlay should be anticipated.
-In addition, the quality of the aggregates and overall composition of the asphalt or concrete mix, as well as drainage conditions, can have a profound effect upon the durability of the pavement section.
+In addition, the quality of the aggregates and overall composition of the asphalt or concrete mix, as well as drainage conditions can have a profound effect upon the durability of the pavement section.